Search

 Step 5: “Go-live”

 Congratulations!
 Your CMMS software is up and running.
 But it’s not over yet.
-It’s important to keep going to make the most of your CMMS investment.
+It’s important to keep going to make the most of your CMMS implementation.

 Develop a culture of continuous improvement.
 CMMS solutions should be adjusted to deliver a sharper competitive edge as a company and its business evolve.
 Be sure to keep employees in the communication loop, so they can help supply the information needed to continuously improve how the system leverages asset and maintenance history data.